 It was the job of women to make the material for clothes and sew them together in Anglo-Saxon times.
 Women would have spent much of their time spinning and weaving.
 Girls would have been taught to spin wool from a young age and weave as they got older.

-See also Facts about alliance in motion global?
+See also Facts about abuja nigeria?

 Pagan Anglo-Saxon women used a variety of methods to style their hair.
 The most common method was to wear it loose, often with a plait or ponytail.
 Some women also drew their hair back from their face, creating a more elegant look.